BnDLett/mlog_compiler/CONTRIBUTING.md

 # Contribution Guidelines
-## NOTE
-This is currently being used for a school project.
-Furthermore, given a mistake (and the fact that I'm unwilling to fix it), I'll just be submitting this project straight in.
-It'll fulfill all the requirements

 ## Modifying/Contributing As A Whole
 - Separate your code into sections -- this is mostly just to ensure that everything is organized and not all over the place.